+Your primary care doctor may be a reliable source for a secondary care specialist or therapist.
 The best way to judge how you might feel about a therapist is to ask for a preliminary phone call.
 This also enables you to ask about their experience and what therapy with them will be like.
 Try to speak to a few different therapists before deciding on a provider.

 Sources and references

 - Minnis, H., et al., (2003).
 Prevalence of reactive attachment disorder in a deprived population

 - Lehmann, S., et al., (2013).
 Mental disorders in foster children: a study of prevalence, comorbidity and risk factors

 - Bowlby, Richard.
 Attachment Theory: How to help young children acquire a secure attachment (PDF).

 - Elizabeth E. Ellis & Abdolreza Saadabadi, Reactive Attachment Disorder